 Inspecting an older home there was a stamp on most of the floor joists visible in the basement.
 It was hard to make out what it said, most of the stamps were all faded or blurred and illegible which made me more curious.
 It was obviously something to do with Xenia, but what?
 It turns […]Read More about Long Forgotten, Xenia Lumber Company

 How do homes age?
 When a home is 100 years old or even 200 years old, home inspectors must apply a different set of standards to evaluate the house.
 For example, building codes were not in effect 100 years ago and the quality of construction was often left up to the integrity and expertise of […]Read More about How Houses Age Like Fine Wine:

 In the basement of a home from the mid 1800’s there was a heath hazard that no one noticed.
-Buyers, the current owner who had purchased that home six months ago, real estate agents and our clients all walked past this piece of pipe as they anxiously looked for potential issues […]Read More about Lead Water Main Pipe is a Health Hazard
+Various buyers over the years, the current owner who had purchased the home six months before, real estate agents and our clients all walked past this piece of pipe as they anxiously looked for potential issues […]Read More about Lead Water Main Pipe is a Health Hazard

 The telephone has just about disappeared from homes.
 Back when they were connected by wire to the telephone exchange there needed to be a connector inside the house that connected the home wiring to the phone company wiring.The connector is called a telephone interface which is the modern version of the connector in the photo. […]Read More about Telephone Interface (a piece of history)